How do Christians “Stand-up and Fight for What’s Right”?

 As tempting as it is we cannot in good conscience lay the blame for the chaos entirely at the feet of our increasingly inept and morally bankrupt political leaders.
 In a democracy decline is never entirely the fault of the people in charge, voters get what they accept and vote for.
 Additionally, from a biblical standpoint bad leaders are always an indicator of judgment and are therefore just a symptom of a greater problem.

-Sin is the problem.
+In this case sin is the greater problem.

 Sin is always the ultimate cause of moral and spiritual decline (Romans 1:18-32).
 If an individual, family or nation is deteriorating or declining you can bet sin is at the root of the issue.
 Anytime anyone turns away from God and starts to do their own thing they separate themselves from God and the moral code faith in God brings with it.
 Eventually, the whole memory of that moral code fades and the person, family or culture is left with the ethical equivalent of a raging dumpster fire.
 What we’re looking at in the world today is what you get when people turn away from God, reject His moral code and choose to do their own thing.